 2. Keep a Minimalistic Design

-Do other blog designs feel cluttered?
+Does your blog design feel cluttered?
 Try a single column layout for your blog, where the blog content is the main focus.

-Mondo uses the minimalist single column design on their blog to keep visitors focused on the content.
+Mondo uses the minimalist single column blog design to keep visitors focused on the content.
 Specifically, it keeps visitors focused on new product announcements, sales, and promotions.

 3. Get Customers to Create Your Content

 Online stores with loyal brand ambassadors – or people who are enthusiastic about using and talking about your products – can look towards them as content creators.

 Shwood Eyewear lets their customers inspire everyone through their journeys around the world, creating a world of breathtaking content for anyone who loves adventure.